Soft Matter Hacker Home |

 manufacturing processes when attributes other than composition control product quality.

-A more flamboyant overview of my career can be
+A more flamboyant overview of Pat's career can be

 found here!